JLP0578/countdown/README.md

 ### Prerequisites

 Only a web browser, it doesn't need the internet for it to work.
+The testing framework need internet, you can download the framework dans modify the repo.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>